The Sickening Crimes of Eddie Gein & Timeline of his Crimes

 He began reading about cannibals, headhunters, anatomy, and body snatching.
 He developed a fascination with death — not in a violent way at first, but in a strange, childlike obsession with human anatomy and the female body.
 He admitted later that he wanted to “become a woman” — not out of sexuality, but to feel closer to his mother.

-The Secret Grave Robber ⛏️
+The Secret Body Snatcher ⛏️

 In his 1957 confession, Gein revealed something that stunned investigators: he had been robbing graves for years.
 He claimed he would enter a “trance-like state,” dig up recently buried women who resembled his mother, and bring their bodies home.
+This earned him the moniker of “body snatcher” among investigators.

 But why?